open-edge-insights/video-analytics/README.md

 The high level logical flow of VideoAnalytics pipeline is as below:

-1. VideoAnalytics will start the zmq publisher thread, single/multiple classifier threads and zmq subscriber thread based on classifier configuration.
+1. VideoAnalytics will start the messagebus publisher thread, single/multiple classifier threads and messagebus subscriber thread based on classifier configuration.
-2. zmq subscriber thread connects to the PUB socket of zmq bus on which the data is published by VideoIngestion and adds it to classifier input queue
+2. The subscriber thread connects to the PUB socket of messagebus on which the data is published by VideoIngestion and adds it to classifier input queue
 3. Based on the classifier configuration, single or multiple classifier threads consume classifier input queue and processes the frames to add defects/display_info to metadata and add's the updated data to classifier output queue
-4. zmq publisher thread reads from the classifier output queue and publishes it over the ZMQ bus
+4. The publisher thread reads from the classifier output queue and publishes it over the messagebus

 ## `Configuration`